SJECollins/pixels-arcade/README.md

 The colours used are primarily a black, beige and some greens.

+Has a "Toggle display" button in footer to allow inverting site theme.

 ## Slap a Rabbit
 A whack-a-mole clone.
 Coding along with these tutorials: